 *You can find the full, printable spice cake recipe further down, but here is a quick rundown!

 Freezing the Cake Layers

 - No matter what cake we are making, we always wrap and freeze our cake layers whenever time allows- it makes for a cake that is even more moist!

 - We wrap the freshly baked cake layers individually while they are still warm with a layer of plastic wrap and foil.
 (If you'd like, you can place each layer on a foil-wrapped cake board for more stability).

 - Then, into the freezer they go for at least a few hours.
 (They can stay in the freezer for up to a few months and will still taste as fresh as the day they were baked).

 - Remove from the freezer and allow to thaw while still wrapped until condensation forms on the outside.
 Then unwrap and bring to room temperature (or close to room temperature) before decorating.

 Frosting the Spice Cake

-For this spice cake recipe, we went with an easy and delicious Orange Spice Cream Cheese Frosting.
+For this homemade spice cake recipe, we went with an easy and delicious Orange Spice Cream Cheese Frosting.
 We used it as our filling too- the flavor is SO good and you can whip up a batch in no time!

 What other frostings pair well with spice cake?